UTTAM-VAGHASIA/bitchat-flutter/bitchat_flutter_context.md

 ---

-This template provides the complete context needed for Claude Code to build a faithful Flutter replica of BitChat while maintaining protocol compatibility and security standards.
+This context file provides an overview of the BitChat Flutter project structure and key information for developers and AI assistants working on the project.